WilliamMarti/CCNA/CCNA/Wireless/Wireless Security.md

 - All accepted
 - Not secure
-- After client is authed and associated with AP it is possible to require the user to authenticate via other methods before access to the network is granted (Starbucks Wifi)
+- After client is authed and associated with AP it is possible to require the user to authenticate via other methods before access to the network is granted (Starbucks Wi-Fi)

 ##### WEP (Wired Equivalent Privacy)